A very popular and ground breaking game on the Spectrum, was infact also planned for the Commodore 64 back in 1987.

 I can’t say i’ve played the spectrum version, though it looks very impressive, possibly drawing ideas from Atari’s “I Robot”

 The spectrum (And I think Amstrad) versions were completed and released, but the C64 conversion never surfaced or was never heard of.
 There was a mention in German Happy Computer magazine (issue 02/1986) with the format listed, possibly taken from the adverts at the time.

-In 2009, Richard Hewison got confirmation that there was indeed a C64 conversion done by Paul Fik, who also converted Sandy White’s Ant Attack to the C64.
+This confirmation came in 2009 when Richard Hewison got confirmation that there was indeed a C64 conversion done by Paul Fik, who also converted Sandy White’s Ant Attack to the C64.
 We don’t know too much else just yet, but we are hoping that this could lead us to finding out exactly what happened to this exciting conversion!…

 More soon on this one…